-3.2.7 Visual amenity
+3.3.7 Visual amenity

-Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
-The plan will detail measures to maintain visual amenity, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning, Industry and Environment (DPIE).

-The CEMP will include provisions for the management of outdoor lighting.
-The installation and operation of outdoor lighting will comply with both AS 4282-2019 - Control of the Obtrusive Effects of Outdoor Lighting and AS 1158.3.1-2005 - Lighting for Roads and Public Spaces - Part 3.1: Pedestrian Area (Category P) Lighting.

-Visual amenity impacts will be limited during construction via the installation of appropriate site fencing and adherence to site housekeeping procedures.
+- Prior to construction, a Construction Environmental Management Plan (CEMP) will be prepared to govern the completion of all construction works.
+The plan will detail measures to maintain visual amenity, will be prepared in accordance with relevant guidelines and performance indicators, and will be prepared to the satisfaction of the Department of Planning and Environment (DPE). - The CEMP will include provisions for the management of outdoor lighting.
+The installation and operation of outdoor lighting will comply with both AS 4282-2019 - Control of the Obtrusive Effects of Outdoor Lighting and AS 1158.3.1-2005 - Lighting for Roads and Public Spaces - Part 3.1: Pedestrian Area (Category P) Lighting. - Visual amenity impacts will be limited during construction via the installation of appropriate site fencing and adherence to site housekeeping procedures. - Should outdoor lighting result in any residual impacts on the amenity of surrounding sensitive receivers, the Applicant must provide mitigation measures in consultation with affected landowners to reduce the impacts to an acceptable level.